wvchallenges/mobile-challenge/Wave/README.md

+# H1 Mobile Challenge

-How to set up application
+# H2 How to set up application

-How to run application
+# H2 How to run application

-Implementation highlights
+# H2 Implementation highlights
 "Once you're done, please submit a paragraph or two in your README about what you are particularly proud of in your implementation, and why."

-Here is a preview of the app:
+# H2 Here is a preview of the app:

 ![Screenshot of app](https://github.com/parker-mar/mobile-challenge/blob/master/Wave/Preview.png)